 BonneGueule x Inis Meáin: our summer linen sweater

-For this collab', a wind of marine freshness is blowing over BonneGueule!
+For this collaboration, a breath of fresh sea air is blowing over BonneGueule!

 We offer you our very first summer sweater, a model from Inis Meáin reworked for BonneGueule with our own cut, and a color exclusively developed for us.